-Below you can find more details on their plans along with a comparision table.
+Below you can find more details on their plans along with a comparison table.

 The Free Plan

 You can signup on Quetext for free and can enjoy the benefits for their free account.
-With free subscription you scan maximum of 500-words at once.
-Their is also a limit of 3 scans which means you can scan maximum of 1500 words with your free account.
+With a free subscription, you scan a maximum of 500-words at once.
+There is also a limit of 3 scans which means you can scan a maximum of 1500 words with your free account.
 Furthermore, you cannot upload documents which means you will have to copy and paste your content into this tool.
 You also cannot download the reports or exclude the sources.